Classical guitar making: Spectrum

 One of the important aspects that good luthiers need to understand, is that a single tone consists of the "fundamental and simultaneous overtones".
 (Historically the scientific analysis of this discovery can be associated with Nicole Oresme, Marin Mersenne and Joseph Sauveur.)
 The ratio of the "intensity of fundamental" and the various overtones, defines the "colour" (Frequency spectrum) of the tone.
 Overtones are simply frequencies that are at a multiple of the base fundamental frequency.
 (Overtones defining colour, do not only occur in instruments, but also in the human voice.
-When singing a note, there are numerous overtones present.
+When singing a note, there are multiple overtones present.
 Singers experienced in overtone singing are able to control their voice in such a way, that they can increase the intensity of any high overtone to such an extent, that it becomes clearly audible, whilst simultaneously singing the fundamental.
 In this way two pitches (fundamental and high-intensity overtone) can be made clearly audible while singing.)

 Tonal colour is an important characteristic on a guitar.
 Usually the notes of the guitar's different registers (low bass, mid-range, high, etc.) have different colour-spectrums, i.e., differing relative intensities of fundamental to different overtones.

 Various types of guitars have tone-differences in the various registers (also differences in response, action, etc.).
 Specific colour-spectrum characteristics of certain types of guitars can be said to form a specific "sound aesthetic"—this is like a "fingerprint" of the characteristic of that type of guitar.
 Other guitars have a different "sound aesthetic", i.e., a different colour-spectrum characteristic.
 Different historic instruments reflect various sound aesthetics.

 Temporal change of spectrum (attack/onset, decay)

 Important in characterizing the sound of instruments (or more precisely, notes of particular registers), is how the player initiates the sound.
 This is the attack or onset: a short-duration transient.
 This occurs at the moment when a string is plucked - the string builds up motion for some time, before it can vibrate in the normal way.
-The attack is nonlinear and usually has very high-pitched frequencies present.
-The duration of the transient (until normal string vibration continues) and frequencies occurring during the transient, are a very important factor in how we perceive the tone.
+The attack is nonlinear and usually has high-pitched frequencies present.
+The duration of the transient (until normal string vibration continues) and frequencies occurring during the transient, are an important factor in how we perceive the tone.

 Once the string is in its normal mode of vibration, the standard colour-spectrum is present.
 As time progresses the amplitude of the vibrations decreases, and usually the intensities of higher pitched overtones decay at a faster rate than the intensities of fundamental and lower overtones (thus a change of colour over the vibrating-time).

 In this way one can observe the acoustic "envelope": the attack, followed by the way the intensity of frequencies (fundamental and overtones) decrease with time.
 The "envelope" can thus be regarded as the temporal change of the spectrum of the sound.
 This envelope is different for notes in different registers.

 Thus the tone or timbre is determined by: